dotnet/docs-maui/docs/android/deployment/publish-cli.md

 ## Create a keystore file

-During development, .NET Android uses a debug keystore to sign the app, which allows it to be deployed directly to an emulator or to devices configured to run debuggable apps.
+During development, .NET for Android uses a debug keystore to sign the app, which allows it to be deployed directly to an emulator or to devices configured to run debuggable apps.
 However, this keystore isn't recognized as a valid keystore for the purposes of distributing apps.
 Therefore, a private keystore must be created and used for signing release builds.
 This is a step that should only be performed once, as the same key will be used for publishing updates and can be used to sign other apps.
 After generating a keystore file, you'll supply its details from the command line when building the app, or configure your project file to reference it.

 Perform the following steps to create a keystore file: